ukama/ukama/systems/data-plan/README.md

 Base rate sub-system is responsibe of:

 - Populating rates in DB from CSV
-- Provide rates with some optional and require filters
+- Provide rates with some optional and required filters
 - Provide functionality to get record by id

 ### Directory Structure